 North Lanarkshire Council has ambitious plans for developing the area and improving services.
 Its strong financial planning puts it in a good position to meet future challenges.
-It now needs to work with partners to better involve and engage with residents and staff to achieve these.
+It now needs to ensure it has the workforce and skills in place and involve residents in taking its plans forward.